 - ch. or chs. - chapter or chapters

-- ed. or eds. - edition, edited by, or editors
+- ed. or eds. - edition, edited by, or editors, depending on context

 - et seq. - and the following

 - Ibid. or ibidem - "in the same place," when referencing a work that had already been quoted and cited

 - j. or ff. - following page or pages